outerbounds/airflow-on-minikube/user-api.md

 The following are the key user-related constructs exposed by metaflow to support the Airflow universe:

 1. A CLI command to create airflow workflow DAG file from metaflow `FlowSpec`.
-2. Programmic API changes : Flow level decorator support for:
+2. Programmic API changes : Flow level decorator support for Airflow [Sensors](https://airflow.apache.org/docs/apache-airflow/2.3.0/concepts/sensors.html).
+Sensors are "task-level" constructs.
-    1. `schedule_interval` specification. `schedule_interval` determines how often a dag is scheduled on Airflow.
-    2. Airflow offers a "task-level construct" named [Sensors](https://airflow.apache.org/docs/apache-airflow/2.3.0/concepts/sensors.html).
 Sensors essentially wait for some event to take place based on the sensor's usecase.
 Metaflow's Airflow integration supports usage of sensors at a flow level.

 ## How it works